 There can be little argument that many of the current membership at GA owe their basic grounding in the sport of archery to David Hutton.

-Most commonly seen herding his beginners up to the shooting line, Dave is qualified to County Coach level (the second highest coaching level in archery).
+Often seen herding beginners up to the shooting line, Dave was qualified to County Coach level but has now retired from active coaching.
 What is less well known is that Wee Dave, as he is affectionately known, was at one time Scottish indoor champion and record holder in Compound Limited.

 In addition he was a member of the National Council Executive responsible for reorganizing the SAA from its original, somewhat antiquated format to a more efficient, public liability company.

 In between critiquing my shot cycle, we had a chat…